TZstatsADS/Fall2018-Project4-sec2-grp8/README.md

 	+ Zhong, Qingyang   qz2317  (presenter)
 	+ Zhu, Siyu   sz2716

+**Project summary**:

-+ Project summary: In this project, we created an OCR post-processing procedure to enhance Tesseract OCR output.
+In this project, we created an OCR post-processing procedure to enhance Tesseract OCR output.

 And here is our steps:
 1. Preprocess the data, manually trimmed ground truth since there are 13 pairs of Tesseract and ground truth files that do not have the same number of lines.